alexdriedger/ChallengeTheSpire/README.md

 - Remove unnecessary scores bonuses
 - Victory message surrounding what type of challenge was completed

+### Polish Sneaky Strike

+- Score bonus for number of sneaky strikes (In addition to collector bonus)
+- Enforce Silent only

 ### Eggcellent

 - Any Class